Kars1996/template/README.md

 ## Cloning

-To initialise this template, choose one of the following options:
+To initialize this template, choose one of the following options:

 ### Option 1: Folder already exists